 6. Your motorcycle can be impounded if you are caught riding without insurance.

-7. If you are hurt in a crash and you don’t have motorcycle insurance, you cannot recover non-economic damages.
+7. If you’re hurt in a crash and you don’t have Motorcycle Insurance, you cannot recover non-economic damages.

-9. You don’t need to obtain motorcycle insurance for a “dirt bike.”
+9. You don’t need Motorcycle Insurance for a “dirt bike.”

 Maybe you only plan on riding your motorcycle off road.
 If that’s the case, you are not legally bound to purchase and maintain Liability Insurance.
 California law doesn’t mandate insurance for what it calls “off-highway vehicles” like four-wheelers, dune buggies and dirt bikes.
 However, it’s still a good idea to purchase insurance for your motorcycle even if you keep it off of the streets and highways.
 Coverage is available to protect your dirt bike from theft, vandalism, or damage in a collision.
 Speak with an Insurance Specialist to customize your policy to fit your needs.
 You will save money and have better peace of mind.

-10. There are many ways to earn a discount on your motorcycle insurance coverage.
+10. There are many ways to earn a discount on your Motorcycle Insurance policy.

 As with cars, there are steps you can take toÂ reduce your Motorcycle Insurance rate.
 You can qualify for discounts ifÂ you complete a motorcycle safety course or invest in anti-theft devices for your bike.Â Additionally,Â there are discounts for selecting a higher deductible, paying for six months or a year’s worth of coverage up front, and/or bundling yourÂ insurance policies together.
 MostÂ insurance companies will give you a price break on your Motorcycle policy if you take advantage of these options.